Should I Buy My First House If I Don't Have a 20 Percent Down Payment?

 Just because 20% is the standard, that doesn’t mean that’s what you actually have to have saved for a down payment.
 There are plenty of first-time buyer programs that you might be able to take advantage of.

 All these programs come with some restrictions, so you have to do your research upfront.
-For example, some of them, like the HUD 203(k) loan or the Dollar Home program, might mean you have to buy a fixer upper and improve it.
+For example, some of them, like the HUD 203(k) loan or the Dollar Home program, might mean you have to buy a fixer-upper and improve it.

-Others, like USDA loans or the Good Neighbor Next Door program are location-specific.
-Definitely do a little research and ask your mortgage lender what types of loan programs you’re eligible for.
+Others, like USDA loans or the Good Neighbor Next Door program, are location-specific.
+Definitely, do a little research and ask your mortgage lender what types of loan programs you’re eligible for.

 Interest rates are going up and you might be feeling some pressure to buy now instead of saving more.
 So, if you’re close to having the full 20% but just need some help, then you can consider a personal loan.
 These are loans from the bank that you can use for just about anything.
-If your monthly payment on the personal loan is less than the amount you’d being paying in private mortgage insurance, it’s a feasible option.
+If your monthly payment on the personal loan is less than the amount you’d be paying in private mortgage insurance, it’s a feasible option.